Forecast-it/handbook/why-we-are-here.md

 At Forecast, we want to be the best at what we do by building a world-class product and service.
 We ask for, act, and reflect on candid feedback to continuously learn from our customers.
 From our own agility, we always know there’s room to improve.

-Forecast is the ultimate [Professional Service Automation (PSA)](https://en.wikipedia.org/wiki/Professional_services_automation) platform to run any project-driven organization! :rocket:
+Forecast is the ultimate [Professional Services Automation (PSA)](https://en.wikipedia.org/wiki/Professional_services_automation) platform to run any project-driven organization! :rocket:

 ## Sections
 * [You, as a Forecaster](you-as-a-forecaster.md)